NateRex/malmo-extension/README.md

 ___
 ## **Installation** ##

-1. Before you are able to use this package, you must have Microsoft's Malmo Platform installed on your machine.
+1. Before you are able to use this package, you must have Microsoft's Malmo Platform downloaded on your machine.
 [Download the prebuilt Malmo Platform for Windows, Linux, or MacOSX](https://github.com/Microsoft/malmo/releases), and unzip the directory.

 2. Create a new global environment variable called MALMO_XSD_PATH.
 Let it equal the full path to the Schemas/ directory inside of the project you unzipped for step 1.